ryantd42/NY-Legislative-Git/2023/A7285B-2023/bill.md

- Introduced  by M. of A. MIKULIN -- read once and referred to the Commit- tee on Real Property Taxation -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by M. of A. MIKULIN -- read once and referred to the Commit- tee on Real Property Taxation -- committee discharged,  bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- reference changed to the Committee on  Ways  and  Means  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  authorizing the county of Nassau assessor to accept an applica- tion for a real property tax  exemption  from  the  East  Meadow  Fire